Mahaveer86619/Calculator-JetpackCompose/README.md

 3. Displays the calculation result
 4. Handles basic input validation

-**How it Works**
-The app uses Jetpack Compose for building the UI and logic.
+**How it Works**: The app uses Jetpack Compose for building the UI and logic.
 It consists of a text field for user input, buttons for numbers and operators, and a text view to display the result.
 When a button is pressed, the app updates the input field and evaluates the expression upon pressing the equal button.
 Basic input validation is included to prevent crashes due to invalid expressions.